arXiv/arxiv-docs/help/submit_pdf.md

 <span id="readable"></span>PDF must be machine readable
 -------------------------------------------------------

-arXiv relies on our submitters to provide PDF which would be **machine readable** i.e. that the PDF is not encrypted, bitmapped, or otherwise altered to prevent text extraction.
+arXiv relies on our submitters to provide PDF which are **machine readable** i.e. that the PDF is not encrypted, bitmapped, or otherwise altered to prevent text extraction.
 Providing a machine readable PDF facilitates *discovery and access*.
 This means that we can build tools around your work to provide